AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

-\noindent \begin{enumerate}
+ \begin{enumerate}
 \item 13) )Fill lake with reverse osmosis water and verify that the outflow is set so the lake volume is approximately 4 L.  Place the ``lake'' on top of a magnetic stirrer and add a stir bar.

-\noindent \item 14) )Set stirrer speed to 8.
+ \item 14) )Set stirrer speed to 8.

-\noindent \item 15) )Add 1 mL of bromocresol green indicator solution to the lake.
+ \item 15) )Add 1 mL of bromocresol green indicator solution to the lake.

-\noindent \item 16) )Weigh out 623 mg (not grams!)
+ \item 16) )Weigh out 623 mg (not grams!)
 NaHCO3.

-\noindent \item 17) )Add NaHCO3 to the lake.
+ \item 17) )Add NaHCO3 to the lake.

-\noindent \item 18) )After the lake is well stirred take a 100 mL sample from the lake in the plastic sample bottle on your bench.
+ \item 18) )After the lake is well stirred take a 100 mL sample from the lake in the plastic sample bottle on your bench.
 Don't forget to label the sample bottle (include the time of the sample).

-\noindent \item 19) )Clip the pH probe to the side of your lake in a more quiescent zone, away from the influent and effluent.
+ \item 19) )Clip the pH probe to the side of your lake in a more quiescent zone, away from the influent and effluent.

-\noindent \item 20) )We will continuously measure the pH of the effluent and log the data into a spreadsheet format.
+ \item 20) )We will continuously measure the pH of the effluent and log the data into a spreadsheet format.
 In the pH meter software, set the data interval to 1 second.
 \end{enumerate}

-\noindent Begin logging data to file by clicking on the \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image2} button.
+ Begin logging data to file by clicking on the \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image2} button.
 Create a new file in S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash}Group \#{\textbackslash}Lab 2 -- Acid Rain{\textbackslash} with your netids in the name.

-\noindent \begin{enumerate}
+ \begin{enumerate}
 \item 21) )Prepare to write a comment in the file to mark the time when the pump starts by clicking on the \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image3} button.
 Type in a comment and then wait.

-\noindent \item 22) )At time equal zero (t=0) start the peristaltic pump and click on the enter button in the comment dialog box.
+ \item 22) )At time equal zero (t=0) start the peristaltic pump and click on the enter button in the comment dialog box.

-\noindent \item 23) )Take 100-mL grab samples from the lake effluent at 5, 10, 15, and 20 minutes in the plastic sample bottle on your bench.
+ \item 23) )Take 100-mL grab samples from the lake effluent at 5, 10, 15, and 20 minutes in the plastic sample bottle on your bench.
 Don't forget to label the sample bottle (include the time of the sample).
 The sample volumes do not need to be measured exactly.

-\noindent \item 24) )After the 20-minute sample, measure the flow rate by collecting effluent in a beaker for 30 seconds and measuring the volume collected (in a graduated cylinder for more accurate measurement).
+ \item 24) )After the 20-minute sample, measure the flow rate by collecting effluent in a beaker for 30 seconds and measuring the volume collected (in a graduated cylinder for more accurate measurement).

-\noindent \item 25) )Turn off the pump and stop measuring pH.
+ \item 25) )Turn off the pump and stop measuring pH.

-\noindent \item 26) )Measure the lake volume.
+ \item 26) )Measure the lake volume.
 This can be done in a large graduated cylinder OR by taking the mass of the water in the lake.
 Which would be more accurate?

-\noindent \item 27) )Repeat the experiment and change one of the following parameters: stirring, initial ANC, ANC source (use CaCO${}_{3}$ instead of NaHCO${}_{3}$), amount if ANC added.
+ \item 27) )Repeat the experiment and change one of the following parameters: stirring, initial ANC, ANC source (use CaCO${}_{3}$ instead of NaHCO${}_{3}$), amount if ANC added.
 \end{enumerate}

-\noindent
 \paragraph{Analytical Procedures}

 \textbf{pH}. pH (-logcitation$\mathrm{\{}$H+$\mathrm{\}}$) is usually measured electrometrically with a pH meter.
 The pH meter is a null-point potentiometer that measures the potential difference between an indicator electrode and a reference electrode.
 The two electrodes commonly used for pH measurement are the glass electrode and a reference electrode.
 The glass electrode is an indicator electrode that develops a potential across a glass membrane as a function of the activity ($\mathrm{\sim}$ molarity) of H+.
 Combination pH electrodes, in which the H+-sensitive and reference electrodes are combined within a single electrode body will be used in this lab.
 The reference electrode portion of a combination pH electrode is a [Ag/AgCl/4M KCl] reference.
 The response (output voltage) of the electrode follows a "Nernstian" behavior with respect to H+ ion activity.